nydailynews/feedutils/README.md

-# feedutils
+# Feedutils
-Helpers for handling json and rss feeds
+Helpers for handling json and rss and the Arc API